 The city of North Mural is one of several points of narrative significance within the story of Goodbye Strangers.
 Set at one possible end of the Primary era, its interlocking narratives represent a single vision of many.

 In the wake of a catastrophic, but as-of-yet unexplored breakdown of his social network, the young man known as Default is urged by a group of not-quite-friends to attend that year's Yellow Road.✕

 A thousand-car, five-night nonstop caravan across the wastelands and back again, the stage-barges pumping and the clubhouse truck-ships pouring out their melodies across the sands.

-Upon awakening from such a state, Default is dazed, but undoes his restraints, weaves his way through the rooms, and incapacitates Bracey using the hypno-crown's magnetic charger.
+The device, if imperfect in its operation, places Default within Blue Hell for a span of fifty-three minutes.
+Upon awakening from such a state, Default is disoriented, but undoes his restraints, makes his way through the bomb shelter's twisted tangle, and incapacitates Bracey using the hypno-crown's magnetic charger.

 In the city above, Fifi Cherish sets off a cataclysmic explosion, and through the cracks in the now-shattered sky, the static noise floods in.